 A traditional method to render time-varying data is to take a snapshot of the data for each particular time step and generate an animation from the time series data.
+This method is useful, but it replies on human memory and cognitive abilities to tie together spatio-temporal relationships.
+An alternative method is to display the movement of the time series data in a single image using direct rendering of high dimensional data.
 Some people have worked on the hypervolume visualization [2] and high dimensional direct rendering of time-varying volumetric data [27], but their algorithms do not apply for unstructured grids.

 Interval volumes have been used to segment and render structured and unstructured volumetric data [7].
-It is a region-of-interest extraction algorithm, and fast volume visualization techniques are employed to render the interval volumes.
+It is a region-ofinterest extraction algorithm, and fast volume visualization techniques are employed to render the interval volumes.
 Under the framework of the high-dimensional iso-contouring algorithm, interval volumes can easily be computed using two schemes for time varying data sets.
 The first scheme computes the interval volumes separately for each time step of the dataset using the algorithm discussed in [7].
 The user can then cycle through all the time steps to visualize the data.
 It is obvious that this scheme does not show the relationship of the interval volumes between different time steps well.

 An alternative approach is to use the high-dimensional isosurfacing algorithm to compute a 4-dimensional volume representing a time-varying interval volume.
 This can be accomplished by applying the isosurfacing algorithm directly on a 5-dimensional grid to generate a surface comprised of 4simplices.
 Then, we can render the 4-tetrahedra by slicing the interval volumes between the time steps.
-An alternative method and the focus of this paper is to render the 4-simplex from the interval volumes by integrating in the time directly, rather than projecting and slicing them.
+An alternative method, and the focus of this paper, is to render the 4-simplex from the interval volumes by integrating in the time directly, rather than projecting and slicing them.